 Places To Visit During Upper Mustang Trek

 Mustang, despite being a small region of Nepal, is well-known to both domestic and foreign travelers.What makes it most famous is because it is the Hidden Kingdom of Nepal, where a royal dynasty led by "Jigmey Dorje Palbar Bista" reigned until 2009.
 Every place in Mustang has a different story to tell.
-Furthermore, Mustang provides a wide range of geographical and religious creations that have attracted people's interest across the globe.
+Mustang provides a wide range of geographical and religious creations that have attracted people's interest across the globe.
 There are several fascinating monasteries and caves, each with unique histories and specializations.

 Mustang's appeal is further influenced by its unique customs, ancient festivals, and combination of Tibetan Buddhist culture.
 For example, the yearly Tiji Festival is a lively event that draws lots of tourists.
 Mustang is one of Nepal's most distinctive travel destinations because it offers a captivating fusion of history, culture, and adventure, whether visitors are there to explore its royal palaces, meditate in its sacred places, or simply take in the breathtaking scenery.
 There are a lot of sights and things to do while traveling to Mustang; some of them are included here.